basinilya/_dump/README.txt

   Instead the connection should be passed as abstract method argument.
 - Class users should not care about invalidating connections in case of exception.
   Instead the class should handle exception and invalidate connection.
-- If an old file still exists on server and existing task on that file not finished, it should not be scheduled again
-- If an old file still exists on server and existing task on that file finished, it should be scheduled again, because previous attempt failed
-- Job should exit, if all tasks finished (before next periodic check)
-- While current tasks are processing, job should periodically check if new files appeared on server